Q: When does the Winter 2020 Learn to Skate program start?

-A: The Winter 2018 Codiac Cyclones Learn to Skate program will starts mid-october.
-The winter program 2021 start January 2021 and will end Sunday March 18, 2018.
+A: The fall 2020 Codiac Cyclones Learn to Skate program will starts mid-october.
+The winter program 2021 start January 2021 and will end at the end of March , 2021.
 The sessions are offered once per week (Sunday) The exact schedule will be available on the Calendar

 Q: What safety equipment is required for the Learn to skate program?

 A: Children who participates in the Learn to Skate program must have a properly fitted helmet while on the ice, skates and gloves.
 It is also recommended to have additional protection such as knee pads and elbow pads. – Any parent/guardian/adult helping with their child on the ice must have a helmet and skates (No shoes or boots allowed on the ice surface)